Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot

-Our model considers heat transfer based thermal sensing, which involves a tactile sensor with a heating element and a temperature sensor touching an object.
-We refer to this as `active' thermal sensing in contrast to `passive' thermal sensing, which we use to refer to a temperature sensor alone making contact with an object.
-During active thermal sensing, when the tactile sensor, which is heated above room temperature, comes in contact with an object at room temperature, heat transfers away from the sensor into the object.
-This heat transfer is dependent on the sensor and object thermal properties, the initial temperature conditions of the sensor and the object, as well as the noise due to various sensor and environmental conditions.
-A robot can sometimes use the difference in this heat transfer for different materials to distinguish them.

-We developed a physics-based model using a semi-infinite solid assumption for modeling heat transfer from the heated sensor to the object.
-We added Gaussian i.i.d noise to model the effect of noise.
+To gain insight on this variability, we analyzed the material recognition performance on a wide range of materials from a large materials database with different properties of the object, the sensor, the environment, and the contact made between the object and the sensor.
+We used a physics-based model with a semi-infinite solid assumption for modeling heat-transfer from the heated sensor to the object and added Gaussian i.i.d noise to model the effect of noise.
 This model can account for the variability in the initial conditions of the sensor and the object, the sensor and object thermal properties, as well as noise.